 Development of the LCFI Vertex Package has continued.
 A comprehensive round of tuning has been performed, using the latest Monte Carlo simulations and reconstruction packages.
-It has been demonstrated that the performance of the package continues to be excellent when reconstructed information, for example on photon conversions, K_s and Λ decays, is used rather than "Monte Carlo truth".
-New ideas continue to be incorporated in the package, such as new methods for determining the quark charge and new algorithms for flavour identification.
+It has been demonstrated that the performance of the package continues to be excellent when reconstructed information, for example on photon conversions, $K_s$ and $\Lambda$ decays, is used rather than "Monte Carlo truth".
+New ideas continue to be incorporated in the package, such as a new method for determining the quark charge and a new algorithm for flavour identification.
 These offer the potential for future improvements of the software.
 Studies using the Vertex Package to investigate the precision achievable in the measurement of both Standard Model (e.g. Higgs branching ratios) and new physics processes (e.g. anomalous Wtb couplings) using the ILD and SiD detectors at the ILC have continued and will feature in the Letters of Intent for the construction of these detectors.